Statistically and Computationally Efficient Change Point Localization in Regression Settings: Introduction

-Here $\{\epsilon_t\}_{t=1}^n$ are independent measurement noise and $\{\beta_t^*\}_{t=1}^n $ are the population quantities that change over time in a piecewise constant manner.
-In this setting the most important task is to determine the time points at which the structural changes of $\{\beta_t^*\}_{t=1}^n $ take place.
-There is a vast literature dealing with the problem of finding the change points in the piecewise constant mean models in low and high dimensions. \cite{frick2014multiscale} proposed a computationally-efficient method called SMUCE that can simultaneously estimate the location and the confident intervals of the change points in the mean change point detection problems. \cite{cho2016change}, \cite{cho2015multiple} and \cite{wang2018high} studied high-dimensional mean change point detection problems.
-More recently, \cite{pein2017heterogeneous} introduced a method that can handle mean and variance changes simultaneously. \cite{cribben2017estimating} and \cite{wang2018optimal}, among others, inspected the mean change point problems for the dynamic network Bernoulli network models.
+Here $\{\varepsilon_t\}_{t=1}^n$ are independently and identically distributed measurement noise with mean zero and $\{\beta_t^*\}_{t=1}^n $ are the population mean vectors that change over time in a piecewise constant manner.
+The important task is to determine whether and where the structural changes of $\{\beta_t^*\}_{t=1}^n$ take place.
+There is a vast literature of change-point detection in mean for both low and high dimensions, see for example \cite{frick2014multiscale}, \cite{cho2015multiple}, \cite{cho2016change}, \cite{Yau2016} and \cite{wang2018high}.
+More recently, \cite{pein2017heterogeneous} introduced a method that can handle mean and variance changes simultaneously. \cite{cribben2017estimating}, \cite{wang2021optimal} and \cite{Zhao2019}, among others, investigated the mean change-point problem for the dynamic Bernoulli network models. \cite{enikeeva2019high} studied the optimal change point detection boundary in the high-dimensional settings. \cite{xie2020sequential} considered online monitoring change point detection for streaming data in high dimensions.